 The daycare worker, 27-year-old Casey Bertelson, is alleged to have stuck the child in a playpen and then barricaded the top with a large picture frame before leaving the toddler unattended.
 Soon after, the child attempted to move the frame but got his head stuck between the frame and the pen, leading to asphyxiation.
 The child was reportedly discovered “a number of minutes later.”

 While the toddler, named Kastyn Tyler Latham, was found unresponsive with no heartbeat by first responders, EMS was luckily able to revive him shortly after their arrival.

-The event occurred on May 15th at Country Loving Daycare in Richfield, Ohio, which is owned by Bertelson’s mother.
+The event occurred on May 15th at Country Loving Daycare in Richfield, Utah, which is owned by Bertelson’s mother.
 Richfield Police Chief Trent Lloyd expressed sadness over the fact that the event would affect everyone involved for the rest of their lives.
 While the extent of the boy’s injuries were unknown at the time of his statement, Lloyd says that it was clear there would be some kind of brain damage due to the lack of oxygen to the child’s brain.